mebeim/aoc/2020/README.md

 the last number to be exactly the total number of turns (minus one I guess).
-In theory this should significantly increase memory usage, but apparently Python dictionaries take up a lot of space, and the memory consumption only goes up from 360MB to 404MB on my machine using CPython).
+In theory this should significantly increase memory usage, but apparently Python dictionaries take up a lot of space, and the memory consumption only goes up from 360MB to 404MB on my machine using CPython.

 So let's do it.
 We can just create a list of 30M zeroes since we start counting turns from `1`.
 We can then check if `last_seen[last]` is zero or not.
 Now we